open-pioneer/trails-openlayers-base-packages/docs/DevGuidelines.md

 ## Code style

 -   Be strict about TypeScript, especially in public interfaces
 -   Use TODO keyword only for things that are currently in doing, not for things that should be implemented anytime in the future.
 Exceptional: special usages determined by the team.
+-   If creating a new package that has has a name that consists of multiple words, use a dash to connect the words.

 ## Tests